Here’s a question for you:

-The Gompa was founded at the mid 60th by the Guru Kinbo Tupden who had come to meditate at the caves above the nowadays Gompa.
+The Gompa was founded in the mid 60th by the Guru Kimbo Tupden who had come to meditate at the caves above the nowadays Gompa.
 It didn’t take long for many followers to come close and settle down near their spiritual master.

 The religiously tolerant attitude prevalent in Kullu valley was perfect for many Tibetan people to come over and make this place their home.
 Patlikhul the major town between Manali and Kullu was blasted with Tibetan people back then.

 Either if you’re coming from Manali or Naggar you first need to get to Patlikul.
 It is the nearest town to the Pangaun Monastery and located exactly in between Manali and Kullu.

 From Patlikul’s bus stand you can grab a taxi for a 6 km drive.
 It should cost you around 200 Rupees.
 The taxi will drop you just above the monastery and from there you’ll have to walk in the small allies down to the entrance of the monastery.

 Don’t worry about the way back.
 You can send the taxi driver back you’ll be returning differently.